-Steve Priest Dead, Founding Bass Player For British Glam Rock Band, The Sweet, Dies At 72
+Steve Priest Dead, Founding Bass Player For British Glam Rock Band The Sweet Dies At 72

 Steve Priest has died.
 The founding bass player and later lead singer for the 1970s glam rock band The Sweet passed away at age 72, his family has announced.

-No details on Prest’s case of death were given in a statement posted on Twitter.
+No details on Priest’s cause of death were given in a statement posted on Twitter.
 Priest is survived by his wife, Maureen, three daughters, and three grandchildren.

 "It is with a heavy heart that we announce at 8:25am PT today, Steve Priest, founding member of The Sweet, passed away.
 He is survived by his wife, Maureen, three daughters, Lisa, Danielle & Maggie and 3 grandchildren, Jordan, Jade & Hazel.